madjouroot/ansible-role-centos-docker-compose-setup/README.md

 Role Variables
 --------------

-If you want to change user which will be added to Docker group change contents of `system_user` variable (see: `defaults/main.yml`)
+If you want to change the user which will be added to Docker group uncomment and change contents of `system_user` variable (see: `defaults/main.yml`)

 ```
 system_user: centos